FatihArslan-cmd/GamePlatform-Toyota32Bit/README.md

 ## <a id="about-the-project"></a>📘 About The Project.

 This project was developed using a monorepo structure with Lerna.
-GamePlatform is built with React Native and includes submodules such as the game Tombala (Bingo).
+GamePlatform is built with React Native and includes submodules such as the game Tombala (Bingo) , Fall Panic.

 GamePlatform is a gaming platform that currently includes 2 games: Tombala.
 To get started, launch the server and log into the app.
 You can create or join a lobby, add friends using a barcode or code, and exchange private messages via WebSocket.
 Group messaging is also supported.
+Firebase cloud messaging integrated.
+It has been used in various places.

 Once a lobby is created, the host can start the game, and all players will be navigated to the game screen.
 The first player to get Bingo wins the game.